-In order to install Pelican in CentOS, you will need to have Python 2.7.x or 3.x.x installed on your system.
-CentOS 7 comes with Python 2.7.5 installed and I will use this one for my Pelican environment.
+In order to install Pelican in CentOS, you will need to have Python 3.x.x installed on your system.
+CentOS 7 comes with Python 2.7.5 installed by default, thus I will install Python3 from the EPEL repository and I will use this one for my Pelican environment.

 Now you can install